CarlosDanieel/Hello-World/README.md

 Hello world

 I'm student of the Computer Science in UNEMAT University.
-I like Python and C++ programmation languages.
+I like Python, Javascript and C++ programing languages.